October 1, 2023

 • 8GB memory (dedicated)

-But, we may need to allocate more resource to the system, because Spam Filtering & Virus scanning both are CPU and I/O Intensive workload, more RAM and I/O will be necessary if the scanner handles large amount of mail per hour.
+But, we may need to allocate more resources to the system, because Spam Filtering and virus scanning both are CPU and I/O Intensive workloads, more RAM and I/O will be necessary if the scanner handles a large amount of mail per hour.

 2. System Preparation.

-Before Installation we need some system preparation, to run the installation smoothly and After Installation to Run the System In production mood.
+Before Installation we need some system preparation, to run the installation smoothly and After Installation to Run the System In a production mode.

 1. Hostname & Fqdn